Git branching strategy

 develop

 branch.
-The change candidate branch should be deleted - The change -> release cycle is repeated until all the changes relating the release are stable and tested
+The change candidate branch should be deleted - The change -> release cycle is repeated until all the changes relating to the release are stable and tested

 Improve the playbook